arioanindito/FinalTask/README.md

 4. Satus

 All pages can be accessible with full function (Create,Edit,Delete,Details) with logged-in Admin account.
-In order to logged-in as an Admin, please go to login pages and read the insturction at that page.
+Please go to login page and read the insturction at that page, to logged-in as an Admin or User.

 ## Features